monk-io/docs/docs/develop/persistent-storage.md

 namespace: /postgres
 postgres:
   defines: runnable
+  containers:
+    postgres:
+      image: bitnami/postgresql
+      mounted-volumes:
+        postgres:
+          path: /var/lib/postgresql/data
+          subdir: data
   volumes:
     postgres:
       size: 2
       kind: HDD
-      path: <- `${monk-volume-path}/data`
       backup:
         rotation-days: 10
         every: 1
         kind: hour
         start-time: 00:00
         start-day: MONDAY
-  containers:
-    postgres:
-      image: bitnami/postgresql
-      paths:
-        - <- `${monk-volume-path}/data:/var/lib/postgresql/data`
 ```

 ## Conclusion

 You are now running a MongoDB database which stores its data on a persistent volume.
-In case the workload fails or the instance running the database container ceases to exist your database contents will be safe on the persistent volume.
+In case the workload fails or the
+instance running the database container ceases to exist your database contents will be safe on the persistent volume.
 This mechanism can be applied to any workload or group of workloads with one or many separate volumes.